mikhirev/make_pcre/README.md

 Options
 -------

-`pcre_find` can take optional third argument consisting of one ore more characters, each of which enables some option:
+Both `pcre_find` and `pcre_subst` can take an optional argument consisting of one ore more characters, each of which enables some option:

     $(pcre_find PATTERN,IN,EgimsuUxX8)
     $(m PATTERN,IN,EgimsuUxX8)
+    $(pcre_subst PATTERN,REPLACEMENT,TEXT,EgimsuUxX8)
+    $(s PATTERN,REPLACEMENT,TEXT,EgimsuUxX8)

 The following options are implemented: